SurajSonawane2415/MazeBlaze/documention/Readme.md

    In this case, the `direction` remains the same, signifying that the bot maintains its current orientation.

-When the robot moves and follows these rules, it records its current direction in the store_path array.
-This helps us keep track of where the robot has been.
-The robot always knows which direction it's facing, even if it takes many turns.
+When the bot moves and follows these rules, it records its current direction in the store_path array.
+This helps us keep track of where the bot has been.
+The bot always knows which direction it's facing, even if it takes many turns.

 ## Description Of Functions Used